nealbrophy/manjaro-i3-dracula/README.md

 Make sure you take a look at the install script before running it so you understand what it's going to do and that it will work for your particular system.
 As of August 13th I've tested it on a fresh install using the current Manjaro i3 ISO on both a desktop and laptop without issues.

 *If you're a happy to proceed....*
 - After cloning this repo, use `cd` to move (in terminal) to the cloned repo directory then run `sh install.sh` and wait for the "FINISHED" message.
+- __NOTE__: As mentioned in the *FINISHED* message text, you still need to use `lxappearance` to select the *Dracula* theme for Widgets & Icons

 ## Uninstall [Manual]
 Whether you manually installed or used the script you just need to reverse those steps, so for example if you followed the naming conventsion I use above (or if you used the script):